Private portraits – FAQs

 I will need a 50% deposit to secure your booking.
 Please be sure you have read and agree to my terms and conditions before making any payment.

-I’ll ask you to send me some photos of your animal (see below) before I start the portrait.
+I’ll ask you to send me a selection photos of your animal (see below) before I start the portrait.
 If you like examples of my previous work, you are welcome to let me know your preference.
 Otherwise, I ask you to trust me to create a drawing of your animal without any direction during the process.

 When the drawing is finished, I will share an image of the final piece with you via email or WhatsApp.

 An invoice for the final 50% balance plus shipping costs will be sent upon completion.
-Your drawing or painting will then be wrapped in glassine paper, securely packaged flat and shipped using a fully-insured courier – unless you have a preference for collecting it in person from my North London studio.
+Your drawing or painting will then be wrapped in glassine paper, securely packaged and shipped using a fully-insured courier – unless you have a preference for collecting it in person from my North London studio.

 Do you work from real life or photos?